-For most people, taking on a mortgage will be the biggest financial commitment of their life.
-A lot of decisions go into finding the right loan, and you may not feel well-equipped to navigate each of those steps.
-Finding the right lender can make the process a lot easier.
+For most people, taking on a mortgage will be the biggest financial commitment of their lives.
+A lot of decisions go into finding the right loan, and the best way to feel well-equipped to navigate the process is to ask the right questions.

-Not every lender will offer the best loan types and terms to fit your needs, so buyers should be prepared to shop around.
-Whether it’s your first home or your third, you can use these questions to help you compare lenders and choose the best fit for you.
+Not every lender will offer the best loan types and terms to fit your needs, so you should be prepared to shop around.
+Whether it’s your first home or your third, these questions will help you compare lenders and choose the best fit for you.

 1. What types of mortgage loans do you offer?

-It may come as a surprise to some buyers that there are multiple types of mortgages.
-Many buyers are familiar with the most common type — conventional mortgages — but there may be others that better suit your needs.
+It may come as a surprise to some buyers that there are many types of mortgages.
+Most buyers are familiar with the most common type — conventional mortgages — but there may be others that better suit your needs.

-Some lenders can help you navigate and apply for the following loan types:
+Lenders can usually help you navigate and apply for the following standard loan types:

 2. What repayment terms do you offer?